 I started a blog a little over a year ago and now I am a full time blogger who helps other bloggers make money online.
-The question I get more than any other question is "how can I monetize my blog" or "how do I make money online?"
+The question I get more than any other question (even from non bloggers) is " "how do I make money online?"

-my answer is almost always the things I am going to talk about in this post.
-This post is for people who have already created your website, but If you are looking to create a website for less than $3 a month, click here to go to my post explaining how you can create a blog for less than $3 a month.
+My answer is almost always the things I am going to talk about in this post.
+Which is how I use my blog to make a full time income online.
+This post is for people who have already created their blog, but If you are looking to create a blog for less than $3 a month, click here to go to my post explaining how you can create a blog for less than $3 a month.

 My blogging background